aws/aws-toolkit-azure-devops/README.md

 ## Build

-* To build for testing purposes, run `gulp build`
+* To build for testing purposes, run `npm run build`
-* To package for installation into VSTS, run `gulp package --publisherid <your-publisher-id-here> --release`
+* To package for installation into VSTS, run `npm run package -- --publisherid <your-publisher-id-here> --release`

 note: Due to [this bug](https://npm.community/t/npm-install-for-package-with-local-dependency-fails/754/2), Tasks/BeanstalkCreateApplicationVersion has a .npmrc file that disables package lock for this module.
 Without this, rebuild will not work.